George William (Bud) Reeves

 John's sister Janice and I were both 14 when we met and the three of us went everywhere together.
 Sometimes we hung out with Bev Lane and Marvin Morgan who were high school sweethearts and later married.
 Janice was my first great love.

 I had met my mother and sister in Ohio and I drove them back to California.
 I had been so excited about visiting Ohio I wanted to go back.
 I convinced my friend John that we should take the trip together.
-He agreed and we drove his car, a 1949 Oldsmobile Coupe that was really lowered.
+He agreed and we drove his car, a 1949 Oldsmobile Coupe that was really "cherry" as we used to say.

 During our visit to Ohio, John and I stayed with my sister Betty and her husband Buck in Port Jefferson.
 We both got a job at the Steel Products Engineering Company in Springfield.
-Everyone in town loved John's "cherry" Oldsmobile, it had a beautiful black paint job and with the California plates it looked terrific.
+Everyone in town loved John's Oldsmobile, it had a beautiful black paint job and with the California plates it looked terrific.
 Coming from California - especially near Hollywood - we were treated almost like celebrities.
-We stayed in Ohio less than a month.

 Frank Comer, a guy John and I met in Ohio and who became another lifelong friend, came to California the next month and he, John and I got jobs at the Chevrolet plant in Panorama City California.
 We started in October 1956.
 I was trained as a spot welder, Frank worked in the paint department and John was in the trim department.
 John and I only worked there one month before quitting to join the US Air Force on the last day on November, but Frank stayed on.